Dexter Gordon: Years in Europe

-Over the next 14 years in Europe, living mainly in Paris and Copenhagen, Gordon played regularly with fellow expatriates or visiting players, such as Bud Powell, Ben Webster, Freddie Hubbard, Bobby Hutcherson, Kenny Drew, Horace Parlan and Billy Higgins.
+Over the next 14 years in Europe, living mainly in Paris and Copenhagen, Gordon played regularly with fellow expatriates or visiting players, such as Bud Powell, Ben Webster, Freddie Hubbard, Bobby Hutcherson, Kenny Drew, Horace Parlan, and Billy Higgins.
 Blue Note's Francis Wolff supervised Gordon's later sessions for the label on his visits to Europe.
 The pairing of Gordon with Drew turned out to be one of the classic matchups between a horn player and a pianist, much like Miles Davis with Red Garland or John Coltrane with McCoy Tyner.

 From this period came Our Man in Paris, One Flight Up, Gettin' Around, and Clubhouse.
 Our Man in Paris was a Blue Note session recorded in Paris in 1963 with backup consisting of pianist Powell, drummer Kenny Clarke, and French bassist Pierre Michelot.
 One Flight Up, recorded in Paris in 1964 with trumpeter Donald Byrd, pianist Kenny Drew, drummer Art Taylor, and Danish bassist Niels-Henning Ørsted Pedersen, features an extended solo by Gordon on the track "Tanya".

-Gordon also visited the US occasionally for further recording dates.
-Gettin' Around was recorded for Blue Note during a visit in May 1965, as was the album Clubhouse which remained unreleased until 1979.
+Gordon also visited the U.S. occasionally for further recording dates.
+Gettin' Around was recorded for Blue Note during a visit in May 1965, as was the album Clubhouse, which remained unreleased until 1979.

 Gordon found Europe in the 1960s a much easier place to live, saying that he experienced less racism and greater respect for jazz musicians.
-He also stated that on his visits to the US in the late 1960s and early 1970s, he found the political and social strife disturbing.
+He also stated that on his visits to the U.S. in the late 1960s and early 1970s, he found the political and social strife disturbing.
 While in Copenhagen, Gordon and Drew's trio appeared onscreen in Ole Ege's theatrically released hardcore pornographic film Pornografi – en musical (1971), for which they composed and performed the score.